Spectral Conditions for the Ingleton Inequality: Examples

 Let $\Fbf_{kl}^{(n)}=(X,Y)$ be a uniform pair supported on the graph $\Fsf_{kl}^{(n)}$, that is a uniformly random choice of a linear subspace $V$ of dimension $l$ in $\Fbb^{n}$ and a $k$-dimensional subspace $U$ in $V$.
 To write the dimensions of this graph recall that \emph{Gaussian binomial coefficient} (the size of the Grassmannian) is defined as [2]{\left[\!\! \!\!\right]_{q}}

-Now we can write the sizes of the graph.
+Now we can determine the parameters of the graph and compute the entropies:

+\paragraph{Spectral bound for the $\ing$-expression.}\ From the vertex degrees of this graph, we immediately obtain its largest eigenvalue.

-The calculation of the spectrum of this graph is somewhat lengthy and not very elucidating, therefore it is not included, besides the spectrum is likely to be well known to the specialists.
+The calculation of the rest of the spectrum of this graph is somewhat lengthy and not very elucidating, therefore it is not included; besides the spectrum is likely to be well known to the specialists.
 The second largest eigenvalue is

-Without loss of generality assume that $k\leq n-l$ (otherwise we can switch to the dual picture).
+Without loss of generality, assume that $k\leq n-l$ (otherwise we can switch to the dual picture).
 Then the largest degree is

-Thus the graph $\Fsf^{(n)}_{kl}$ is an expander for $k=1$ and arbitrary $l$.
+Thus, the graph $\Fsf^{(n)}_{kl}$ is an expander for $k=1$ and arbitrary $l$; it attains the lower bound in Proposition~\ref{p:alonlike}\eqref{eq:alonlike-strong} up to an additive $O(1)$ term.
+For this graph we have

 The next statement is the corollary from Theorem~\ref{p:main} in the current settings. \begin{corollary} Let $(X, Y, A, B)$ be four random variables, where $(X,Y)$ is the uniformly random choice of a ($k$-in-$l$)--flag in $\Fbb_{q}^{n}$.
 Then

 \unskipp \end{corollary}